LeonardMF/whisper-asr/README.md

 ## Streaming Server-Client

-Real ASR with streaming and end-of-speech detection.
+ASR with streaming and end-of-speech detection.

 In terminal 1: